BLOG WITH THE DANUBE

 The piece will not be “about” the river or “inspired by” the river, nor will it be composed or performed “on the shore of the beautiful blue Danube” (“An der schönen blauen Donau”).

 Work and research have already begun in the spring of 2025.
 Over the last months, I have spent many days in the Donau-Auen National Park, a protected river landscape stretching from Vienna to Bratislava.
 The environments and forests along the river constantly change.
-These fotos are from my most recent exploration in early January 2026, when I hiked towards the river starting from the small village Schönau an der Donau.
-In this region, the current winter is very dry with rather low temperatures.
+These fotos are from an exploration in early January 2026, when I hiked towards the river from the small village Schönau an der Donau.
+In this region, the current month was very dry with rather low temperatures.
 The river has shrunk, the water level is extremely low.

 I have visited the same spots, places and shores many times.
 By now, the landscape has become familiar – yet, every time it appears to be different.
 It looks and feels different.
 The Danube River is in a different state and mood.
 So am I, and our relationship is constantly changing, too.
 I have to get used to that.